fiiiu/tangamandapio/posts/ubuntu-testing-day-wrapup-20161209.md

-While preparing the testing environment on this session we had a crash, and explained how easy it is to send the report to the Ubuntu developers by just clicking the \emph{Report problem...} button.
+While preparing the testing environment on this session we had a crash, and explained how easy it is to send the report to the Ubuntu developers by just clicking the *Report problem...* button.
 The reports from all our users are in the [error tracker](https://errors.ubuntu.com/), along with a frequency graph and the links to bug reports where those crashes are being fixed.